checker/cli/README.md

 - Kik

 ### Comptability
-Version `1.9` is incompatible with custom site URLs.
-Use `1.8` for this feature.
+Version `1.9.0` is incompatible with custom site URLs.
+Please revert back to `1.8` via the Release tab on GitHub or upgrade to 1.9.1 which patched the bug.

 Version `1.4-1.9+` is only compatible with Python 3+